 One of the biggest impacts of cellular stress is protein misfolding or denaturation.
 Denaturation is when the shape of a protein changes because the bonds maintaining that shape begin to break, or because certain chemical groups have been added to the protein.
 The function of a protein depends on it maintaining its specific shape.

 Denatured proteins have the capacity to become cytotoxic (toxic to the cell) by clumping together and killing the cell.

 The Hsp are a family of proteins that respond to protein misfolding.
 They were discovered when scientists exposed cells to high temperatures.
 Although they were discovered by exposing cells to heat stress, they are also present in cells during normal conditions.

-The other route, chaperone-mediated autophagy, is also a selective pathway in which proteins are degraded in the lysosome.
 The lysosome is an organelle within the cell where cells digest their own waste.
 Lysosomes are important when immune cells kill bacteria and viruses.
-Chaperone mediated-autophagy is a different and more specific version of the less selective autophagy process that occurs in the lysosome.
+A large hoard of proteins is digested in the lysosome.

 If all else fails, and the cell just cannot protect itself, it will initiate the self-destruct function.